What is CCPA & how do you become compliant? We break it down for you (without all the legalese!) in the sections below.

 How to Comply with the CCPA

 Compliance with the CCPA is, similarly to compliance with other privacy laws, a multi-faceted process that involves honest review, planning and technical and legal implementation.
-More often than not, it is implementation which proves to require more effort.
+More often than not, however, it is implementation that proves to require the most effort.

 This is where iubenda comes in.
 Implementation can be complicated.
 We take the weight off your shoulders by offering powerful software solutions — backed by our international legal team — which allow you to handle even the most complex situations within a few clicks and fully customize when needed.
 (More on our solutions and how they can help here).

 Regardless of how you choose to approach the implementation process, there are still a few basic steps you’ll need to take before even getting to the implementation stage.
 Let’s take a look at them, as well as the rest of the implementation process, below.

 Perhaps one of the most important steps is to honestly reviewing and assessing your own processes and systems.

 - What categories of personal data do I collect and which categories of third-parties do I share this data with?

 - Which sources do I collect this information from and what are their categories (e.g. analytics)?

 - What are the reasons or purposes of my data collection?

 - What are the CCPA consumer rights that apply to my processing activities?